PowerMax

 After deploying thisMachineConfig

-object, CoreOS will start multipath service automatically.
+object, CoreOS will start the multipath service automatically.

 sudo multipath -ll